mrl5/private-wiki/cloud.md

 ## Cgroups and namespaces
 (source: [difference between cgroups and namespaces])

->-Cgroups = limits __how much__ you can use
+>- Cgroups = limits __how much__ you can use

->-namespaces = limits __what you can see__ (and therefore use)
+>- namespaces = limits __what you can see__ (and therefore use)

->-cgroup: Control Groups provide a mechanism for aggregating/partitioning sets of tasks, and all their future children, into hierarchical groups with specialized behaviour.
+>- cgroup: Control Groups provide a mechanism for aggregating/partitioning sets of tasks, and all their future children, into hierarchical groups with specialized behaviour.

->-namespace: wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that __they have their own isolated instance of the global resource__.
+>- namespace: wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that __they have their own isolated instance of the global resource__.

 ## LXC
 ![LXC](https://upload.wikimedia.org/wikipedia/commons/4/40/Linux_Containers_logo.png)